ytixu/MNIST-autoencoders/README.md

   </tr>
 </table>

 Adding gaussian noise to the latent representation of the generated digit.
 The center digit has zero noise, the digits on the first layer around the center has 50% of the mean STD, and those on the last layer has 100% of the mean STD.
+(STD is the standard deviation of the difference computed for ADD.)

 <table>
   <tr>